tomMoral/slides_deck/23-06_ERC-EULPS/script.md

 This project will benefit from my expertise in core machine learning and signals processing.
 It aims to have impact in various domains, in particular the one of GA.
 It is important to mention that Paris hospital already granted me access to a database of 46 thousands GA recordings which is huge in the domain.

-Finally, the tools developed during this project will be disseminated as open source softwares, relying on my experience in the domain.
-I am currently maintainer of packages downloaded millions of times a month and creator of softwares currently gaining traction with more than a thousand download a month.
+Finally, the tools developed during this project will be disseminated as open source software, relying on my experience in the domain.
+I am currently maintainer of packages downloaded millions of times a month and creator of software currently gaining traction with more than a thousand download a month.

+Thank you very much for your attention, and I am happy to take any question.